 Naturopaths can gain expertise in a range of safe and effective natural practices.
 You'll use hydrotherapy, fasting, exercise, massage, reflexology, lifestyle counselling, spiritual healing and more, depending on your qualifications.

 Naturopathy is an overarching approach in complementary medicine.
-A nutritional therapist, osteopath, homeopath, or herbalist will chose to train and work with clients/patients using naturopathic principles and treatments.
+A nutritional therapist, osteopath, homeopath, or herbalist will chose to train and work with clients using naturopathic principles and treatments.
 Medically trained professionals, such as doctors and dentists, may also chose specialise in naturopathic practise.